360 Total Security 10.6.0.1379 Crack & Serial Key Free Download 2020

 The antivirus uses five antivirus engines, including 360 Cloud Engine, CVMII, Avira, and Bitdefender.
 Scanning your PC for threats is quick, and we were impressed by its attention to detail.
 For example, if removing a detected threat requires a PC restart, 360 Total Security will tell you.

 The Avira and Bitdefender engines are disabled by default.
 This is good, as enabling them increases RAM usage, but you have them as an option if you want to be extra secure.
-360 Total Security also includes an optional browser extension which will notify you if any pages you visit are potentially malicious.
+360 Total Security also includes an optional browser extension that will notify you if any pages you visit are potentially malicious.
 This seems like overkill to us, as most browsers today will warn you if a site is not secure or dangerous.

 Use with care